scd4j/gradle-plugins/README.md

     * Describes, in a high level, each example in [scd4j-examples](https://github.com/scd4j/gradle-plugins/tree/master/scd4j-examples)

-To create a SCD4J project
+SCD4J project
 =============

-First you must create a file `build.gradle` like the below example:
+In short, first you must create a file `build.gradle` like the below example:

 ```
 plugins {